Use of copula to model within-study association in bivariate meta-analysis of binomial data at the aggregate level a Bayesian approach and application to surrogate endpoint evaluation: Introduction

-A standard way to validate the study level surrogacy is to perform a form of bivariate meta-analysis, such as BRMA, to model jointly correlated and normally distributed treatment effects on surrogate and final outcomes \cite{van2005tutorial,daniels1997meta} and monitor the between-studies correlation parameter.
-However as explained above, this approach may be problematic for binary outcomes.
-We proposed two random effect meta-analytic methods for the evaluation of study level surrogate relationships of the treatment effects on binomial outcomes, using exact likelihood approach based on the binomial distribution when modelling within-study variability.
-The first approach uses the exact independent binomial likelihoods across outcomes to model the within-study variability, however it ignores potential within-study associations.
-In a previous work, Riley et al. \cite{riley2009multivariate} highlighted the importance of taking into account the within-study correlation when BRMA model is used.
-To take into account the within-study association, we have developed another method which models the summarised events on each outcome jointly using a bivariate copula with binomial marginal distributions.
-This model takes into account the within-study association between the summarised events on the surrogate and the final outcome through the copula dependence parameter.
-This makes the copula model a more appropriate approach as the events on the surrogate endpoint and the final outcome are obtained from the same patients and therefore, they are correlated.
+To address this issue, we present two random effect meta-analytic methods for the evaluation of study level surrogate relationships of the treatment effects on binomial outcomes, using exact likelihood approach based on the binomial distribution when modelling within-study variability.
+The first approach is an modification of a generalised liner mixed model (GLMM) applied to meta-analysis of diagnostic accuracy studies \cite{chu2006bivariate}, extending the method to model data from comparative studies.
+It uses the exact independent binomial likelihoods across outcomes and treatment arms to model the within-study variability.
+This model, however, ignores potential within-study associations.
+In a previous work, Riley et al. \cite{riley2009multivariate} highlighted the importance of taking into account the within-study correlation when using BRMA model.
+To account for the within-study association on the binomial scale, we introduce another method which models the summarised events on each outcome jointly using a bivariate copula with binomial marginal distributions.
+This model accounts for the within-study association between the summarised events on the surrogate and the final outcome through the copula dependence parameter.
+This makes the copula model a more appropriate approach, compared to one using independent binomial likelihoods, as the events on the surrogate endpoint and the final outcome are obtained from the same patients and therefore, they are correlated.
 Copulas have been previously used to model individual level surrogacy patterns modelling dependencies between, for example, time to event surrogate and final outcomes in individual patient data (IPD) based methods \cite{burzykowski2004validation}.
 IPD, however, are often not available, and only study level surrogacy can be validated using summary data.
 Thus robust methods for the synthesis of aggregate data for surrogate endpoint evaluation are very important.